By Sara Bondell - April 23, 2021

-The U.S. Food and Drug Administration granted emergency approval to the first at-home diagnostic test for COVID-19.
+Last April, the U.S. Food and Drug Administration granted emergency approval for the first at-home diagnostic test for COVID-19.
+Now, they're being sold at pharmacy chains.

 But you may want to think twice before relying on the test, especially if you get a negative result.